-When an unanticipated need to use PTO due to illness occurs, the postdoctoral fellow should notify both the Site Training Director and the immediate supervisor.
-If the fellow's planned activities for that day involve patient care, the fellow should also directly contact management at the clinical site (in addition to notifying the supervisor and Site Training Director) in order to facilitate coverage for patient care.
+When an unanticipated need to use PTO due to illness occurs, the postdoctoral fellow should notify both the Site Training Coordinator and the immediate rotation supervisor.
+If the fellow's planned activities for that day involve patient care, the fellow should also directly contact management at the clinical site (in addition to notifying the supervisor and Site Training Coordinator) in order to facilitate coverage for patient care.
 Management should be contacted via a telephone call in addition to email or other forms of communication (i.e., text messages) - this will ensure that the clinical site is informed of the absence with sufficient time to contact patients who may need to be rescheduled.
-The fellow will be responsible for reviewing his/her clinical schedule to ensure there is proper clinical coverage, making arrangements for any urgent/high-risk patients scheduled for that date and/or making arrangements with a colleague to cover other scheduled tasks (i.e., on-call calendar).
+The fellow will be responsible for reviewing his/her clinical schedule to ensure there is proper clinical coverage, making arrangements for any urgent/high-risk patients scheduled for that date and/or making arrangements with a colleague to cover other scheduled tasks (e.g., on-call calendar, in-baskets).
 Below is a summary of the steps to follow should there be an unanticipated need to use PTO due to illness:

-- Notify the Immediate Supervior and the Site Training Director - Notify the Chief Fellow and FSU Progam Managers (Ashley Butler nad Glendy Perez (email is acceptable) - When scheduled to be in clinic:

-- o notify management at the clinic (via telephone call allowing sufficient time to contact patients whose appointments will be affected by the absence) - o review patient schedule and make coverage arrangements with a colleague for any urgent/high-risk patients - review calendar and make coverage arrangements with a colleague for other urgent tasks (i.e., coverage for on-call calendar) and be sure to notify management at the clinic site of such arrangements
+- Notify the Immediate Supervisor and the Site Training Coordinator - Notify the FSU Program Managers [Ashley Butler and Glendy Perez (email is acceptable)] - When scheduled to be in clinic: - notify management at the clinic (via telephone call allowing sufficient time to contact patients whose appointments will be affected by the absence) - o review patient schedule and make coverage arrangements with a colleague for any urgent/high-risk patients, on-call calendar, and in-baskets.
+Be sure to notify management at the clinic site of such arrangements (i.e. nursing staff leader).